posthell vs SocialBee

 Lighter to run

-No content library to maintain.
-Open the box, write, schedule, and get back to building.
+No content library to fill or maintain.
+Tell posthell what happened, approve the drafts, and get back to running the business.

 Flat price, honest X, real attribution

-One predictable bill, X metered at passthrough cost, and analytics that tie a post to signups.
+One predictable bill, X metered at passthrough cost, and analytics that tie a post to the traffic and follower growth it drove.

 Which one is right for you

-To be fair to SocialBee: A capable category-and-recycling platform for SMBs and agencies that keep evergreen queues full.
+To be fair to SocialBee: A capable category-and-recycling platform for businesses and agencies that plan and keep evergreen queues full.

-- You want flat founder pricing with honest X cost
+- You want flat pricing with honest X cost

 - Evergreen recycling and content categories are central to your strategy

-- You manage queues for multiple brands or clients
+- You plan content in bulk and manage queues for multiple brands or clients

 Moving from SocialBee takes minutes, not a migration